Learning effective dynamics from data-driven stochastic systems: Numerical experiments

 \section{Numerical experiments}

-We apply the methods described in the previous sections on examples to illustrate the effectiveness of deep learning approaches to learn the reduced dynamics.
-By the way, the approximation of the invariant manifold is obtained in our framework.
-For simplicity, since the slow and fast differential equations should be estimated on different time scales, we assume that only the slow differential equations are unknown.
+We apply the methods described in the previous sections on examples to illustrate the validity of deep learning approaches to learn effective dynamics.
+The approximation of the invariant manifold and reduced system are obtained in our framework.
+We assume that the differential equations are unknown.
 We will demonstrate our framework with more details.
 To solve the optimization problem, we use the ADAM optimizer with gradient.
 The gradient computation optimizes both loss functions for reconstruction and data-driven stochastic differential equations.
 In all numerical examples, we randomly generate the initial conditions for the system.
 For the ADAM method, we choose the learning rate as $10^{-3}$.

 \begin{example} Consider a simple nonlinear slow-fast stochastic system satisfying